yext/search-ui-react/docs/answers-react-components.facetsprops.collapsible.md

 ## FacetsProps.collapsible property

 Allow expanding and collapsing the group of filters.
-Defaults to true.
+Applies to all facets and defaults to true.

 <b>Signature:</b>